fastrgv/RufasSok/README.md

 ## RufaSok Introduction

-This is a minimalistic version of an interactive, OpenGL Sokoban puzzle game with 3 external solvers, and 3 embedded auto-solvers designed to help you to learn to solve puzzles on your own.
+This is a minimalistic version of an interactive, OpenGL Sokoban puzzle game platform with 3 external solvers, and 3 embedded auto-solvers designed to help you to learn to solve puzzles on your own.
+It includes a reverse game option where the boxes must be pulled back from their goals to their original positions.

-The objective is to push all the movable objects onto their targets.
+The forward platform is called "forsok".
+Its objective is to push all the movable boxes onto their goals.
 And the embedded solvers can help you a little, or a lot, when you get stuck.

-And now, when you think you are ready for it, try solving the various puzzles backward using the new backward mode game called "baksok".
+And now, when you think you are ready for it, try solving the various puzzles backward using the new backward mode platform called "baksok".

 ### Controls

 solver keys [within parentheses]:

-*	(.) hbox [most capable];
+*	(=) hbox [most capable];
-*	(=) bfs#1 [iplr; for small puzzles];
+*	(.) bfs#1 [iplr; for small or dense puzzles];
 *	(,) bfs#2 [ibox; medium]

 *  (0..9) sets hbox method [see details below]